smiley-maker/PixelMon/README.md

 In this project I plan to use various methods to generate Pokemon and pixel art images, including variational autoencoders (VAEs), generative adversarial networks (GANs), and VAE-GANs.

-# Pixel Art Generator with Variational Autoencoder (VAE)
+# Pixel Art Generator with Variational Autoencoder (VAE) and Generative Adversarial Network (GAN)

-I created a PyTorch implementation of a Variational Autoencoder (VAE) for generating pixel art images.
+I created a PyTorch implementation of a Variational Autoencoder (VAE) and a Generative Adversarial Network (GAN) for generating pixel art images.
 The VAE architecture is designed to learn the underlying distribution of pixel art and generate new samples from this distribution.
+The GAN architecture focuses on trying to create images that can't be easily distinguished from the original dataset.

 ## Overview